ocaml-ppx/ocamlformat/CONTRIBUTING.md

 #### Golden Tests

-The most tests of `ocamlformat` are so called "golden" or "expect" tests.
+The majority of tests for `ocamlformat` are so called "golden" or "expect" tests.
 These tests all consist of running `ocamlformat` on `.ml` files and comparing the output to expected output stored in reference files.
 The `dune` configuration for this is automatically generated for you based on the files present in these